cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 primarily mimic the actions of a real user, Cypress models its command execution model after a real user working step by step.

-#### You cannot add a `.catch` error handler to a failed command
+#### You cannot add a `.catch` error handler to a failed method

-In Cypress there is no built in error recovery from a failed command.
-A command and its assertions all _eventually_ pass, or if one fails, all remaining commands are not run, and the test fails.
+In Cypress there is no built in error recovery from a failed command or query.
+A method and its assertions all _eventually_ pass, or if one fails, all remaining methods are not executed, and the test fails.

 You might be wondering: